babagreensheep/jellyfin-tizen-docker/README.md

 ## Prequisites
 - Docker
-- Internet connection for the Docker containers
+- Internet connection for the Docker images

 ## How to use